 Mr. Arden advises health care providers on corporate transactions, particularly those between or among physician groups, hospitals and health systems.
 His work in this area includes due diligence, document drafting and reviews for compliance with applicable federal and state health care and corporate laws.

-Mr. Arden is active in the community.
-He is a member of the Board of Directors for Connecticut Association for the Gifted, which supports and advocates for Connecticut’s gifted and talented children.
+Mr. Arden has been active in the community, including serving for two years as a member of the Board of Directors for the Connecticut Association for the Gifted, which supports and advocates for Connecticut’s gifted and talented children.

 Mr. Arden is a regular contributor to the firm’s health law newsletter, the Health Law Pulse, and blog, Health Law Diagnosis.